Christmas Eve snow and ice expected across much of US

 More than 60 million people live in areas that are under winter weather alerts, which includes advisories, warnings and lake-effect snow warnings.

-One storm system was located over Des Moines, Iowa, and Kansas City on Sunday morning and is moving eastward over the course of the day.
+A storm system that was located over Des Moines, Iowa, and Kansas City on Sunday morning was moving eastward.

-The storm began impacting Chicago around 10 a.m. and is expected to move to Detroit and Cleveland through the morning and in the early afternoon.
-Heavy snow should begin in Buffalo, New York and Pennsylvania after 8 p.m., and snowfall amounts of 2 to 4 inches are expected across a wide band of the Northeast region.
+The storm began affecting Chicago around 10 a.m. and Detroit and Cleveland by the early afternoon.
+Heavy snow should begin in Buffalo, New York, and Pennsylvania after 8 p.m., and snowfall amounts of 2 to 4 inches are expected across a wide band of the Northeast.

 Certain narrow bands in upstate New York could see major snowfall totals of 2 feet or more due to lake-effect enhancement.
 The National Weather Service forecast for the area included totals as high as 50 inches in specific parts.